elifesciences/enhanced-preprints-infrastructure/migrations/2023-05-22 - import-s3-buckets.md

 We have a few temporary buckets in play, which are dependant on one of the policies and groups in this repo.

-To ease integration, we'll import the values into state using the following commands:
+We could create separate policy and groups for these repos, but instead we'll import the config and state using the following commands:

 ```bash
 cd env/staging